patrickbald/patrickbald/README.md

 ### About Me

-My name is Patrick Bald and I'm an aspiring software engineer from Woodstock, Vermont!
+My name is Patrick Bald, and I'm an aspiring software engineer from Woodstock, Vermont!
 <br/>
 <br/>